zotlann/cs480Hewitt/PA2/README.md

 Right Mouse Button: Change the direction the cube orbits about the center of the window.

 ### Keyboard:
-A: Change the direction the cube rotates about it's y axis.
+Q: Change the direction the cube rotates about it's y axis.
+W: Decrease the speed of rotation.
+E: Increase the speed of rotaion.
+R: Toggle pause/resume rotation.
-S: Change the direction the cube orbits about the center of the window.
+A: Change the direction the cube orbits around the center.
-D: Increase the speed at which the cube rotates by a factor of 1.1.
-F: Decrease the speed at which the cube rotates by a factor of 1.1.
+S: Decrease the speed of orbit.
-G: Increase the speed at which the cube orbits by a factor of 1.1.
+D: Increase the speed of orbit.
-H: Decrease the speed at which the cube orbits by a factor of 1.1.
+F: Toggle pause/resume orbit.
+Z: Decrease the radius of the orbit.
+X: Increase the radius of the orbit.
+C: Decrease the size of the cube.
+V: Increase the size of the cube.